orbitjs/orbitjs-site/src/v0.16/guide/modeling-data.md

 By default, Orbit uses very simple inflections, or pluralization/singularization of model names - e.g. `user <-> users`.
 Depending on your API, you may need to handle this yourself.
-A common error from same is where `countries` gets converted to `countrie`, as the `s` is programatically removed from it when it's singularized.
+A common error from same is where `countries` gets converted to `countrie`, as the `s` is programmatically removed from it when it's singularized.

 You can override the Orbit inflectors via the Schema factory, e.g.